exodru/.dotfiles/README.md

 # dotfiles

 These are my personal dotfiles, managed with GNU Stow.
-I'm typically running Ubuntu (currently 24.04) with the i3 window manager.
+I'm typically running CachyOS (based on Arch Linux) with the i3 window manager.

 ## Structure
 * **fonts**: Custom fonts (NerdFonts).